alphawyu/spring-webflux-mongodb-r2dbc/README.md

 # Credits

-Thanks to project [Spring Boot + WebFlux + MongoDB](https://github.com/a-mountain/realworld-spring-webflux) from which this project adopted its code bases of the integration test.
+Thanks to project [Spring Boot + WebFlux + MongoDB](https://github.com/a-mountain/realworld-spring-webflux) from which this project adopted its code bases of the integration tests.